aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/navigation-and-interaction/actions/_index.md

 // Save updated document
 document.Save(dataDir);
 ```
-## Create hyperlink to pages in same PDF
+## Create Hyperlink to pages in same PDF

 Aspose.PDF for .NET provides a great feature to PDF creation as well as its manipulation.
 It also offers the feature to add links to PDF pages and a link can either direct to pages in another PDF file, a web URL, link to launch an Application or even link to pages in same PDF file.
 In order to add local hyperlinks (links to pages in same PDF file), a class named [LocalHyperlink](https://apireference.aspose.com/pdf/net/aspose.pdf/localhyperlink) is added to Aspose.PDF namespace and this class has a property named TargetPageNumber, which is used to specify the target/destination page for hyperlink.